 Red light therapy:

 Animal studies show that photobiomodulation or light therapy should be effective for hair growth (in mice).
-Low-level laser light therapy has been shown in a couple of studies to be effective in humans.
+Low-level laser light therapy has shown in a couple of studies to be effective in humans.
 One study (sponsored by a manufacturer) found that 655nm red LED light increased hair growth. [ref] Another small study found that a combo of 655nm and 808nm (infrared) laser scanner worked best. [ref]

 Riboflavin (vitamin B2) and biotin deficiency can cause hair loss. [ref] Both types of deficiency are rare in people eating a normal diet.